realbakari/Bakari-Mustafa-Site/Book-Summaries/the-4-disciplines-of-execution.md

 ---
 title: The 4 Disciplines Of Execution
 layout: page
-excerpt: 'Book Notes: An insightful new book from the multimillion-copy bestselling author Sean Covey and the FranklinCovey organisation based on their work with hundreds of thousands of employees and large companies to unveil the essential disciplines proven to help businesses and individuals realise their most important goals.'
+excerpt: ''
 image: "/uploads/43117_lrg.jpg"
 comments: false
+description: 'Book Notes: An insightful new book from the multimillion-copy bestselling author Sean Covey and the FranklinCovey organisation based on their work with hundreds of thousands of employees and large companies to unveil the essential disciplines proven to help businesses and individuals realise their most important goals.'

 ---
 ![](/uploads/43117_lrg.jpg)